saucelabs/sauce-docs/docs/test-fairy/integrations/slack.md

 1. Enter the domain of your Slack account:
    <img src={useBaseUrl('/img/test-fairy/integrations/slack/slack-domain-1.png')} alt="slack domain"/>

-1. This determines where your notifications will appear.
+1. It determines where your notifications appear.
 You may select an existing channel or create a new channel.
 Choose your channel and select **Authorize**.
    <img src={useBaseUrl('/img/test-fairy/integrations/slack/slack-1c.png')} alt="authorize channel"/>

-1. You will be returned to your TestFairy page with the `URL` and `Events` already filled in and selected.
+1. You are returned to your TestFairy page with the `URL` and `Events` already filled in and selected.

    - Click **Test URL** to test the webhook.
    - Select **Save webhook** to add and confirm the Slack integration.